perseas/Pyrseas/docs/dbextend.rst

  - history_for: This table is to be added to the given schema and will hold a history of changes in another table.

+The first section of the specification file, under the ``extender`` header, lists configuration information.
+This is in addition to the built-in configuration objects (see :ref:`predef-ext`).

 :program:`dbextend` first reads the database catalogs.
-It also reads a configuration, either internal or external, from a file in the current directory, or from the location pointed at by the environment variable PYRSEAS_CONFIG. :program:`dbextend` then reads the extension specification file and outputs a YAML file, including the existing catalog information together with the desired enhancements.
+It also initializes itself from pre-defined configuration information.
+:program:`dbextend` then reads the extension specification file, which may include additional configuration objects, and outputs a YAML file, including the existing catalog information together with the desired enhancements.
 The YAML file is suitable for input to :program:`yamltodb` to generate the SQL statements to implement the changes.

 Options
 -------